ashisherc/hydexo/docs/user.md

 ## Installation ##

-1. Download the latest version built and ready for production here : [hexo-theme-tranquilpeak-built-for-production-1.10.0](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/releases/download/v1.10.0/hexo-theme-tranquilpeak-built-for-production-1.10.0.zip)
+1. Download the latest version ready for production use here : [hydexo-1.0.0](https://github.com/ashisherc/hydexo/archive/v1.0.0.zip)
-2. Rename the folder in `tranquilpeak` and place it in `themes` folder of your Hexo blog
+2. Place the folder in `themes` folder of your Hexo blog

 ## Hexo configuration ##

-Modify the theme in `_config.yml` by changing `theme` variable  to `tranquilpeak`
+Modify the theme in `_config.yml` by changing `theme` variable  to `hydexo`

 If it's your first time using Hexo, please check [Hexo official documentation](https://hexo.io/docs/)

 ### Enable post assets folder ###

-If you want to take advantage of cover image, thumbnail image, and image gallery features, you have to enable post assets folder by setting `post_asset_folder` to  `true`in `_config.yml`.
+If you want to take advantage of cover image and image gallery features, you have to enable post assets folder by setting `post_asset_folder` to  `true`in `_config.yml`.

 ### Disable relative links ###